colearendt/gitlink/README.md

 The `ribbon_css` function is highly customizable, as you can set any color, font, font-size, or other CSS properties with the parameters provided.

+# Code of Conduct

+Please note that the 'gitlink' project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.